TheProjectsGuy/Learning_ROS/README.md

 ### Main content

 The main code of this repository is divided into packages and presented in the `./src/` folder.
-You are strongly suggested to go through the README of the [src](./src/README.md) as well as individual packages first, before trying anything out.
+You are strongly suggested to go through the README of the [src](./src/README.md) as well as individual packages first, before trying them out.

 > Go to the [src/README.md](./src/README.md) file.